mautic/developer-documentation-new/docs/components/security.rst

 Advanced ``isGranted`` logic
 ============================

-If it's necessary to perform some logic other than simply comparing bits, the permission class can override the parent's ``public function isGranted($userPermissions, $name, $level)`` and do whatever is necessary for it's own permission levels and individual permissions.
+If it's necessary to perform some logic other than simply comparing bits, the permission class can override the parent's ``public function isGranted($userPermissions, $name, $level)`` and do whatever is necessary for its own permission levels and individual permissions.

 Advanced ``isSupported`` logic
 ==============================